Giveth/giveth-docs/dapps/installGIVeconomy.md

 - Yarn
 - npm
-- your own [Infura](https://infura.io/) nodes for Kovan and xDai Networks
+- your own [Infura](https://infura.io/) nodes for Kovan Network and Gnosis Chain (formerly xDai Network)
 - your favourite code editor (We recommend VSCode)